ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

   ```
 * Limit external sharing by domain:
   ```
-  Agency.gov.au
+  <Agency>.gov.au
   <other trusted Agencies>
   ```
 * Allow only users in specific security groups to share externally: `False`
 * Guests must sign in using the same account to which sharing invitations are sent: `True`
 * Allow guests to share items they don’t own: `False`
+* Guest access to a site or OneDrive will expire automatically after this many minutes: `Not configured`
-* People who use a verification code must reauthenticate after this many days : `Not configured`
+* People who use a verification code must reauthenticate after this many days: `Not configured`

 `SharePoint admin center > Policies > Sharing > File and Folder links`